Vaccinations

 Which vaccines should your pet have?
 “Core” vaccines are those recommended—and possibly mandated by law—for most pets.
 Core vaccines include:

-• Rabies (dogs and cats)
+- Rabies Vaccine (dogs and cats)

-• DA2PPV – Distemper, Hepatitis, Adenovirus 2, Parvo and Parainfluenza (dogs)
+- DA2PPV – Distemper, Hepatitis, Adenovirus 2, Parvo and Parainfluenza (dogs)

-• FVRCP – Feline Viral Rhinotracheitis, Calicivirus and Panleukopenia (cats)
+- FVRCP – Feline Viral Rhinotracheitis, Calicivirus and Panleukopenia (cats)

-It’s important to note that even pets who live primarily indoors should be vaccinated, as they can still be exposed to a disease.
+It’s important to note that even pets that live primarily indoors should be vaccinated, as they can still be exposed to a disease.
 Your Veterinary Wellness Center of Little Elm veterinarian can advise you which vaccinations are required or recommended for your pet based on age, health, and lifestyle.
 For more information or to schedule an appointment, call us at (972) 987-4675.